5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Wi-Fi**: Decide, which Wi-Fi kext you want to use (&rarr; see [**AirportItlwm vs itlwm**](#airportitlwmkext-vs-itlwmkext))
 	- `Platforminfo/Generic`: Generate an MLB, Serial and ROM for `MacBookPro15,2` with GenSMBIOS or OCAT. :warning: Don't change the SMBIOS or the `USBMap.kext` won't work anymore!
 	- Add `boot-args` for debugging if you have installation issues: `-v`, `debug=0x100` and `keepsyms=1`
-	- `UEFI/APFS` section: change `MinVersion` and `MinDate` to `-1` for macOS Catalina and older.
+	- `UEFI/APFS` section: change `MinVersion` and `MinDate` to `-1` if you want to use macOS Catalina or older.
 - Save the changes

+> [!NOTE]
-> **Note**: If your T490 model uses a different WiFi/BT card than Intel AC-9560, then use the official itlwm.kext because mine only contains the firmware for the 9560 so it won't work with other cards.
+> If your T490 model uses a different WiFi/BT card than Intel AC-9560, then use the official itlwm.kext because mine only contains the firmware for the 9560 so it won't work with other cards.

 #### AirportItlwm.kext vs. itlwm.kext
 Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other), there are Pros and Cons to both of them (check the [**FAQs**](https://openintelwireless.github.io/itlwm/FAQ.html#features) for other differences):

-- **AirportItlwm**:
+- **AirportItlwm**: (default)
 	- **Pro**: Can be used during macOS installation which is not possible with `itlwm.kext`
 	- **Pro**: Supports Location Services and Find My Mac
-	- **Con**: Doesn't perform as well as itlwm.kext and takes much longer to connect
+	- **Con**: Doesn't perform as well as itlwm.kext and takes a bit longer to connect to access points
 	- **Con**: Can't connect to hidden WiFi Networks
-	- **Con**: Requires using the correct kext per macOS version, so running multiple version of macOS with this kext is not possible without renaming kexts
+	- **Con**: Requires using the correct kext per macOS version, so running multiple version of macOS requires multiple versions of this kext controlled via `MinKernel` and `MaxKernel` settings
 	- ~~**Con**: Not compatible with macOS Sonoma [**yet**](https://github.com/OpenIntelWireless/itlwm/issues/883)~~

-- **itlwm.kext**
+- **itlwm.kext** (disabled)
 	- **Pro**: Connects much faster to WiFi hotspots and performs better than `AirportItlwm`
 	- **Pro**: Supports macOS Sonoma already
 	- **Pro**: Can connect to hidden WiFi Networks